unmannedlab/Colosseum/docs/lidar.md

-# How to Use Lidar in AirSim
+# How to Use Lidar in Colosseum

-AirSim supports Lidar for multirotors and cars.
+Colosseum supports Lidar for multirotors and cars.

-The enablement of lidar and the other lidar settings can be configured via AirSimSettings json.
+The enablement of lidar and the other lidar settings can be configured via ColosseumSettings json.
 Please see [general sensors](sensors.md) for information on configruation of general/shared sensor settings.

 ## Enabling lidar on a vehicle